lesposlales/Orion_Open/Documentation.md

 The following will send a Discord Embed message to your Webhook.

 The Color Table makes it easier for you to select your Color, but not required.

+String escaping such as the \n escape can be used for content of your Webhook.